The Gaia 2018 Retrograde Planet Survival Guide

 During the two days before, the entire retrograde period, and three days after, do not:

 - Buy expensive new modes of transportation.
 No new cars.

 - Make long term plans.

-- Book airline tickets, unless they were planned before the retrograde season.
+- Book airline tickets, unless travel was planned before the retrograde season.